 - Research proposal which clearly and persuasively demonstrates the importance of the work they are planning to do and their vision for completing it successfully.

 - Academic achievement given their stage of study and taking into account various indicators of academic excellence.
-Contextual and other data which help to guide the assessment of applications include:
+Contextual and other data which help to guide the selection of applications include:

 - Level of opportunity